 You have similar options with BT: a basic YouView box or a YouView+ box which can record programmes.
 TV packages range from a basic deal with Freeview channels and not much else, to BT TV Max, which has more than 140 channels.

 Whatever you’re after, finding the best deal is easiest when all the information you need is one place.
 Our comparison tools take out a lot of the click-work, meaning you can compare features, costs and contracts easily.

 If you switch between BT and TalkTalk, there’s no need to call the provider you’re leaving and explain – your new provider will do that for you.

 Switching between BT and TalkTalk is pretty easy because both use the Openreach network, so either provider can simply take over your existing phone line rather than installing a new one.
 This is much simpler than if you’re switching to or from Virgin Media, as Virgin operates its own exclusive network.

-The switching process should take about two weeks and once completed, you’ll receive a notification from either BT or TalkTalk confirming the switch, plus your final bill.
+The process of switching broadband should take about two weeks and, once completed, you’ll receive a notification from either BT or TalkTalk confirming the switch, plus your final bill.

 If you’re still within the minimum period of your BT or TalkTalk contract, you’ll be charged cancellation fees to leave.
 How much this will be depends on how many months are left on your contract when you cancel.

 However, if you’re still in contract with TalkTalk and switch to BT, BT will offset the cost of leaving by up to £300.
 There’s a set process you need to follow in order to get your money back: you will have to pay TalkTalk’s exit fees as normal and then BT will gradually pay you back by knocking an amount off your monthly bill for a certain period of time.